Public-Health-Scotland/R-Resources/RMarkdown Page Breaks in MS Word.md

 # RMarkdown: Inserting Page Breaks in MS Word

-**This requires Pandoc 2.0 which should come installed with RStudio 1.2 (currently only available as a preview version)**
+**This requires Pandoc 2.0 which should come installed with RStudio 1.2 (currently only available as a preview version and does not support 32-bit R)**

 Download this [lua](https://pandoc.org/lua-filters.html) file: https://github.com/pandoc/lua-filters/blob/master/pagebreak/pagebreak.lua